-PLACE The annual meeting will be a completely "virtual" meeting of stockholders.
-You will be able to listen and participate in the virtual annual meeting as well as vote and submit your questions during the live webcast of the meeting by visiting http://www.virtualshareholdermeeting.com/PTN2020 and entering the 16 digit control number included in your Notice Regarding the Availability of Proxy Materials, on your proxy card or in the instructions that accompanied your proxy materials.
+The Annual Meeting will be a completely "virtual" meeting of stockholders.
+You will be able to listen and participate in the virtual annual PLACE meeting as well as vote, submit your questions during the live webcast of the meeting by visiting www.[] and entering the 16 digit control number included on your proxy card or the instructions that accompanied your proxy materials.

-RECORD DATE April 29, 2020
+RECORD DATE May 12, 2022

+ITEMS OF BUSINESS

-ITEMS OF (1) election of eight directors nominated by our board of directors;
+(1) election of seven directors nominated by our board of directors;

-BUSINESS (2) ratification of appointment of our independent registered public accounting firm for the fiscal year ending June 30, 2020;
+(2) ratification of appointment of our independent registered public accounting firm for the fiscal year ending June 30, 2022;